 Filmmaking equipment can be freakin' expensive.
 Yeah, we all wish it didn’t cost the price of a small house to build our toolkits with awesome filmmaking equipment; but, the reality is that it does.

 This makes it almost impossible for beginner filmmakers to kit themselves out from the get go.
 Instead, most beginner filmmakers are faced with the question, “What filmmaking equipment do I need to get started”?

 Firstly, you need to remember that a filmmaker’s toolkit can be large or small.
 Big is not always better, and small is not always cheaper.

 In this industry very few rules apply: ‘shoulds’ generally don’t exist and there is always more than 1 way to shoot a scene.
 In saying this, if you want to capture memorable, eye-candy imagery that whispers sweet nothings in your ear, or if you’re looking to produce a business video your clients will respect, you’ll need to give consideration to the filmmaking equipment you use.
-You don’t need a lot of equipment, but you do need to at least consider the basic toolkit items.
+You don’t need a lot of equipment, but you do need to consider the basic toolkit items.

 Here’s the top 5 filmmaking equipment we recommend for beginners.

 1. Digital Camera

 Duh, you say?
 Well, you can’t be too careful when it comes to capturing eye-candy.
 You’ll want a digital camera that captures a minimum of High Definition (HD) 1080p.
 Imagery smaller than this, such as HD 720, can still look good; but, you don’t want to shoot with a camera that will restrict where your production can be shown.
-Consider, is it just for YouTube or do I want to enter a film festival?
-Answering this question will help you decide the camera you need.
+Consider, is it only for YouTube or do I want to enter a film festival?
+Answering this question will help you decide which camera you need.
 The camera’s frame rate is also worth considering.
 Does it only do 24 or 25 fps, or do you have the option of 30 or 60 or 120 fps, as well.
 Having more options is definitely better.
 You don’t need a RED, an ARRI or a 4K camera if you’re new to buying filmmaking equipment, just make sure you consider the camera’s specs before making your decision.